 In North America, you wouldn’t belch during a meal as it’s considered bad manners; however in China and India, burping is completely acceptable—a sign that the food is delicious.
-Having knowledge about the differing dining habits around the world comes in handy, especially for frequent travelers wanting to make a good impression at the dinner table.
+Having cross-cultural knowledge about the differing dining habits around the world comes in handy, especially for frequent travelers wanting to make a good impression at the dinner table.
 But for company leaders involved in international business, cultural sensitivity is a must.
 Here at CSOFT International, we come from different backgrounds and are strategically placed in different locations around the world.
 This means that some members of our CSOFT family are living overseas, immersed in a culture different than their own.
 In the first of our two-part series which aims to leave CSOFT’s employee’s cross cultural blunders exposed, we asked Vice President Matt Arney and Senior Manager Robert Derbyshire to share their personal experience with culture shock.

 Lived in China for 5 years

 “One cultural difference I’ve noticed is the approach to text messages.
 I’ve made many blunders by not replying to Chinese friends’ texts in a timely fashion.
 In China, it’s expected that you’ll respond within a few minutes; in the UK, it’s normal to reply hours or days later.
 One day, I met a friendly girl at an Internet café and we exchanged numbers—something else that wouldn’t happen in England.
 On my way out, I got a text saying that it was nice to meet me.
 Half way home, I received another text asking if I’d received her first one.
 Two minutes later, I got a third text saying that I wasn’t good at responding and my Chinese was rubbish!
 Needless to say, I didn’t meet up with her again.”